vdmitriyev/uol-bibliography-data/README.md

 ### About

-Fetching data related to the 'Hochschulbibliografie'(Universities Publication Bibliography) of UOL.
+Crawling data related to the 'Hochschulbibliografie'(Universities Publication Bibliography) of UOL.

 ### Usage

-Use command given below or provided 'run.bat' file.
+Use command given below or provided 'run_crawler.bat' file.

 ```
 python uolbibliography.py --urlfile=uolbibliography-test.txt --mergedata